manishbaranwal/manishbaranwal/README.md

 - 👋 Hi, I’m @manishbaranwal
 - 👀 I’m interested in freelance work
 - 🌱 I’m currently learning random things
-- 💞️ I’m looking to collaborate on any application developed on NodeJs, PHP, JavaScript
+- 💞️ I’m looking to collaborate on any application developed on Node, PHP, JavaScript
 - 📫 How to reach me - raj.manishkr@gmail.com

 <!---